Catalyst 2018 LIVE Notes // Andy Stanley On How To Lead With Courage

 4. Courage to submit when it would be easier to power up.

-You are not your smartest person in your organization.
+You are not the smartest person in your organization.
 You’re just the leader.
 The goal is to be the dumbest person at the table.
 You will look like the smartest person in the room.
 If you can’t take no for an answer, you’re a sorry leader.
 It takes courage to surrender.
 It takes courage to submit.

 “Plans fail for a lack of counsel but with many advisers they succeed.”
 Proverbs 15:22

 Fear this…Looking back and wondering what might have been if you had trusted and obeyed.